 Gluten-Free Roasted Vegetable Lasagna

 This vegetarian lasagna recipe is one of our family's favorites.
-I make it for pot lucks and buffets- there is never a scrap left.
+I have made it for holiday pot lucks and casual buffets.
+There is never a scrap left.
 Using Tinkyada brown rice lasagna noodles makes this classic Italian dish gluten-free.

 I created this lasagna recipe after we returned from our honeymoon in Italy, where we devoured roasted vegetables every day.
 Typically, the vegetables were served as a side dish at room temperature, a palette of jewel tones on a gleaming white plate.
 Here I have nestled the roasted lovelies into a layered lasagna dish.